Murdoc: Character biography

 Nothing is initially known about Murdoc's childhood, but he later states that as a child he would rip the legs off spiders and then squish them for fun.
 He also claims his father was abusive and that he killed him.

 When Murdoc was in his early 20s he failed the psychiatric tests when attempting to enlist in the Army, and started working within foreign militaries in order to fulfill his desire to shoot and kill people.

-Eventually he was mentored by an assassin named Nicolas Helman, who Murdoc tells MacGyver and Jack Dalton he considers a worse adversary and more deadly individual than himself.
+Eventually he was mentored by an assassin named Nicolas Helman, who Murdoc tells MacGyver and Jack Dalton he considers an even deadlier individual than himself.
 They end their partnership and later Murdoc accidentally killed Helman's wife during a shootout between them.

 After becoming an assassin, but over a decade before his first encounter with MacGyver, Murdoc met a woman named Nadia who became pregnant with his child and fell in love with him while he only felt she was "less repulsive than most humans".
 Soon after giving birth to their child, Murdoc smothered her to death using a pillow, revealing she was his intended target all along.

 MacGyver's first known encounter with Murdoc is when Murdoc was hired to assassinate MacGyver by an initially unknown individual.
 He is then known as the international assassin Suspect 218, until he is formally introduced in his meeting of MacGyver's roommate Wilt Bozer and later to MacGyver himself.